Under Construction

 - A Sprain is an injury to a ligament, the tissue that links bones together at joints.
 Sprains happen most often in the ankle, knee, elbow, or wrist.

-- Strains are tears in muscle tissue.
+- Tears (strains) in muscle tissue.
 They happen most often in the muscles that support the calf, thigh, groin, and shoulder.

 Signs and Symptoms: